Conor McGregor Looking To Trademark Himself

 Whether or not a potential crossover fight will happen remains to be seen, but, if it does come to pass, it could easily go down in history as the most lucrative card in the history of sports.
 Forget “Battle of the Bands,” this would be “Battle of the Brands.”

-According to International Business Times, Floyd Mayweather’s net worth prior to his mega fight with Filipino boxer-turned politician Manny “Pacman” Pacquiao was in the ballpark of $240 million.
+According to International Business Times, Floyd Mayweather’s net worth prior to his mega fight with Filipino boxer-turned-politician Manny “Pacman” Pacquiao was in the ballpark of $240 million.
 His projected net worth skyrocketed to $350-$355 million post-fight.
 The fight itself led to 4.4 million pay-per-view event purchases, generating over $500 million in revenue (and $600 million in approximate revenue for the event as a whole).

 For Conor McGregor, UFC 205 at Madison Square Garden was one of the highest-grossing events for the company.
 To-date, UFC 196 (McGregor vs. Diaz), UFC 202 (Diaz vs. McGregor 2), and UFC 205 (Alvarez vs. McGregor) are three of the highest-grossing events in UFC history — all of which involved Conor McGregor.
 The numbers themselves are rather telling, and with Conor McGregor being at the center of three of the UFC’s top-grossing pay-per-view events, wherever Conor McGregor goes, money follows — and he (and everyone else) knows it.